supadrasta/Angular/README.md

 Angular
 =======

-Place holder for all of my work in Angular JS
+Place holder for all of my work in Angular JS.
+Really cool !

+Dummy edit